lashifrin/ejabberd-modules/mod_register_web/trunk/README.txt

 To enable this feature, configure the options captcha_cmd and captcha_host.
 See the ejabberd Guide for more information about those options.

+This module supports the option registration_watchers, which works similarly to the mod_register option.

 	FEATURE REQUESTS
 	----------------